How to Calculate Annual Percentage Rate (APR)

 You should have a result of 0.592 percent.
 This is still a monthly rate.
 Multiply by 12 to get 7.0999 APR.

-Why does the loan amount shrink from $100,000 to $99,000 above?
+Why does the loan amount decrease from $100,000 to $99,000 in Step Two?
 We need to calculate the rate for this step using an adjusted loan balance.
 To get that number, start with the $100,000 "loan" and subtract the $1,000 in fees required to get that loan.

 Calculate APR on Payday Loans

 Payday loans are notoriously expensive.
-These short-term loans might appear to have relatively low rates, but the fees make them problematic.
-Sometimes even the charges don’t seem terrible: You might gladly pay $15 to get cash quickly in an emergency.
-However, when you look at these costs in terms of an annual percentage rate, you’ll probably find that there are better ways to borrow.
+Those short-term loans might appear to have relatively low rates, but the fees typically make the overall cost of borrowing quite high.
+Sometimes the charges don’t seem terrible: You might gladly pay $15 to get cash quickly in an emergency.
+However, when you look at these costs in terms of an annual percentage rate, you may find that there are less expensive ways to borrow.

 Example: You get a payday loan for $500, and you pay a fee of $50.
 The loan must be repaid within 14 days.
 What is the APR?